Ultimate 10 Day Land-Based Itinerary Galapagos Islands including Galapagos Hotels and best Galapagos Tours.

 Once you arrive, you’ll be greeted with crystal clear water.
 If you have the energy, this is a great snorkeling spot.

 You’ll find sea lions sunbathing and water teeming with fish and other marine life.

 Do a SUP Tour to the penguins or a Snorkelling Tour to Tùneles

 We’ll start day six with a snorkeling tour you won’t soon forget.
-The SUP “Paddle with the Penguins” tour gave me the chance to see one of the Galapagos Islands’ most peculiar life forms up close.
+The SUP “Paddle with the Penguins” tour allowed me to see one of the Galapagos Islands’ most peculiar life forms up close.

 Walk to Wetlands Complex to see Flamencos and visit the Tortoise Breeding Center

-In addition to a bilingual museum, you’ll get the chance to view the island’s endemic tortoise species at nearly ever stage of their life cycle.
+In addition to a bilingual museum, you’ll get the chance to view the island’s endemic tortoise species at nearly every stage of their life cycle.